 KVM refers to the Kernel-based Virtual Machine which helps to run multiple Linux or window-based isolated guests along with their own OS and virtual dedicated hardware.
-To run KVM we need processors with hardware virtualization extensions, such as AMD-V or Intel-VT and as it was originally designed for x86 processors, so having x86 processors is quite preferable.
+To run KVM, we need processors with hardware virtualization extensions, such as AMD-V or Intel-VT.
+It was originally designed for x86 processors, so having x86 processors is quite preferable.

 Inspect Virtualization Compatibility